-The Throwback Hair Accessory L.A.'s Coolest Fashion Girls Are Obsessed With
+11 Ways To Style A Headband For Summer 2020

-We're here for hair candy of all kinds.
+This summer, we're here for hair candy of all kinds.
 Claw clips?
-Fun!
+Chic!
 Scrunchies?
-We'll take one in every color.
-Gemstone bobby pins?
+We'll take one in every print.
+Baby barrettes?
 Stack 'em up.
-But of all the '90s-throwback hair accessories that have seen trend revivals recently, the humble headband is perhaps the most stylishly summer-ready of them all.
+But of all the '90s throwback hair accessories that have seen trend revivals recently, the humble headband is perhaps the most stylishly summer-ready of them all.

-This season, red-carpet regulars (like Elle Fanning and Jessica Alba) to Instagram's mega-influencers (like Julie Sariñana and Camila Coelho) alike have been topping their hair with a perfectly-placed band across the crown — and it's giving us all kinds of easy-updo inspiration.
-Padded, wrapped, studded with pearls; however you take your headband, there's a cool-girl way to style it that can take you from your next black-tie wedding to Saturday's boozy brunch, and every warm-weather occasion in between.
+This season, everyone from fashion trendsetters (like Nicole Richie and Jessica Alba) to Instagram mega-influencers (like Julie Sariñana and Cierra Nia) have been topping their hair with a perfectly-placed band across the crown, and it's giving us all kinds of easy updo inspiration.
+Padded, stretchy, studded with pearls — however you take your headband, there's a fresh way to style it that can carry you from living-room yoga class to your nephew's Zoom birthday party.

-Click ahead to see the hairstyles we're loving for summer for all the motivation you need to dust off your long-neglected headband collection... or find a shiny, new, possibly leopard-printed one to add to your vanity.
+Click ahead to see the headband hairstyles we're loving this summer.
+It's all the motivation you need to dust off your long-neglected accessories collection... or to find a shiny, new one to add to your vanity.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.